Hunting The Incorrectly Called "Plains " Game

 A heavier calibre which causes you to flinch and miss that vital spot is a real liability and not an asset; a hard kicking .458"+ will NOT do you any good if your shot placement is off the mark.
 Locally manufactured ammunition for the .375 H&H is plentiful and efficient.
 Also, to make us smile, your big bore will not have a muzzle brake so we shall not look foolish by needing to wear ear protection out in the bush.
 If you own a .416 Rigby and you can shoot it well you are talking my language!

 A lot of bad press has gone out regarding what was termed "canned" hunting of lion in South Africa.
 While there is no such thing as feed-lot style hunting like in Colorado and Texas, by law any landowner who has dangerous game on his property has to have S.A Bureau of Standards approved fencing around his property for the protection of neighbours' assets and safety.
 The system regulated itself to the following standards:

 No lion will be hunted that have to be fed dead carcasses - they must have the ability to roam and hunt their own prey.
 By default this implies that the size of the property must be such that it carries sustainable numbers of big game.
 This leaves me with a proposal of two interesting choices for the lion hunter:

-Once we get within 200 yards of them, no matter being down wind they will know they are being pushed and that somewhere they will not be able to retreat any further.
+Once we get within 200 yards of them, no matter us being downwind, they will know they are being pushed and that somewhere they will not be able to retreat any further.
 The hunter who gets taken to private land WILL shoot his lion head-on.
 Face to face, because lion can be pushed for only so long and then then they turn on the pusher.
 Your shot will have to be from the one knee kneeling position to have the rifle down at his heart level if he is approaching.
 He may not charge before the 20 yard mark but he WILL have a keen interest in us.
-That rifle with which you kill this lion at 20-30 yards you will never sell.
+That rifle with which you kill your lion face to face at 20-30 yards you will never ever get rid of.